 (Clicking on each one will take you directly to the exact supplement/brand I’m currently using.)

-- WholeMune.
-This is the supplement I will use once per day in place of LDN.
-If you remember from 9 Signs Your Gut is Unhealthy, I mentioned one major thing we are trying to take out of my healing protocol – this is it – LDN.
+This is the supplement I can use once per day in place of LDN.
 WholeMune is formulated with Wellmune WGP®, the most well-researched, single beta-glucan, proven in clinical trials to prepare and protect the immune system from repeated and ongoing stressors.
 Its purpose is for a strong immune system and overall health and wellbeing.
 I have not started it yet but will as soon as my current LDN bottle is finished.
 I’ll give it a one month test period, and then re-evaluate.

-- Dysbiocide.
 According to my doctor, a lot of people take this as “maintenance” for post-SIBO antibiotics to help ensure SIBO keeps at bay.
 It supports gut healing, microbiome health, and the immune system.
 He told me if I’m feeling perfect to not take it, but if I even feel a little off, to take it for one week, then have three weeks off.
 Rinse and repeat as needed.
-So for full transparency, I have not started taking this yet because I have SIBO signs and symptoms zero currently.

 By the way, if you want a minimalist approach to supplements, check THIS out.